JingyunLiang/PyTorch-Multi-GPU-Multi-Process-Testing/README.md

 2, When we only has one testing process per GPU (i.e., `max_process_per_gpu==1`), it always works fine.
 But when we try to start multiple processes per GPU (i.e., `max_process_per_gpu>=2`), it may **get stuck** on some computers or clusters.

-3, When there is a runtime error (e.g., out-of-memory error) in one testing process, it will **NOT** impact other processes.
-Be sure to check that the output number and input number are equal.
+3, When there is a runtime error (e.g., out-of-memory error) in one testing process, it will **NOT** output error message or impact other processes.
+Be sure to check that the output number and input number are equal after all processes are finished.